This post may contain affiliate links. Please read my full disclosure policy here.

 I am an introvert.
 Although I am not shy, and I enjoy time around other people, I get really drained if I don’t have time to recharge by myself.
 This mom gig doesn’t allow for lots of time alone, as all we moms who have hidden behind a locked bathroom door know.

 My situation is complicated by the fact that I work as a teacher, I live with three extroverts who love to talk, and I live in a neighborhood with awesome neighbors who hang out together while their kids play.

 Often, I go days at a time with almost no time to myself, and I feel my shoulders getting tenser and my temper rising.
 A retreat without our kids is hard to come by for most of us, so I’ve been striving to work some moments of solitude into my day even when I’m at home alone all day with the kids.
 Since I’ve got so much more quiet time than usual this week, I decided to make a list of some of my favorite ways that this SAHM grabs a moment alone while maintaining all my family responsibilities.

-Nine Tips for SAHMs Who Need a Moment Alone
+Nine Tricks for SAHMs Who Need a Moment Alone

 1. Wake up early (or stay up late if you’re a night owl).